maxhumber/maxhumber.com/input/quotes2021.md

 — Steve Thomas (Mid-Lich Crisis)

 </details>
-<p>While this list is mostly to help set the tone for who I want to be and what I want do in 2022, I hope you find it valuable.</p>
+While this list is mostly to help set the tone for who I want to be and what I want do in 2022, I hope you find it valuable.